CW101-30 Modes of Writing: An Introduction

 |Seminars||19 sessions of 1 hour 30 minutes (9%)|

 No further costs have been identified for this module.

-You do not need to pass all assessment components to pass the module.
+You must pass all assessment components to pass the module.

 Assessed written essay

-2000 words or equivalent in poetry (10 pages of poetry and 3 pages of commentary)
+1500 words - or equivalent in poetry (6 pages of poetry) and 500 word commentary

 1400 words of fiction, with a 600 word commentary

 8-minute digital memoir in the form of a video, an audio file, or a sound art piece (equivalent to 2000 words).

 Written feedback via Tabula, classroom discussion, office hours.